Gestapo Interrogation Transcripts

 Where Susanne Hirzel's transcripts are most valuable to us (and least valuable to the Gestapo in 1943)?
 In her vivid, expansive descriptions of the Scholls, especially Inge and Sophie.

-To be published before December 2021.
+To be published.
 As with her brother's documents, the cost of our newsletter - free - is worth it just for this notification.
 Sign up below!

 Professor Kurt Huber: Reading Professor Huber's interrogation transcripts is a depressing matter, especially if one's only contact with this man is through White Rose literature (including the text of the sixth leaflet).
 Like Gisela Schertling, Kurt Huber resolved to tell the truth, the whole truth.
 But not for leniency's sake.
 He knew that his honesty would bring him a death sentence.